AniketTati/OpenLayers-Angular/README.md

 # OpenLayers
-This Project Shocases some basic implemetation of Openlayer Functionality in Angular version 6.2.1.
+This Project Showcases some basic implemetation of Openlayer Functionality in Angular version 6.2.1.

 The 'MAP' component initialises a Map and renders it in HTML.